chhantyal/5minutes/README.md

 - Installs `ufw` as firewall, `fail2ban` to ban IPs that show the malicious signs, `logwatch` to analyze and report logs.
 - It also installs `unattended-upgrades` to enable automatic security updates.

+### Notes

+There are few other variables that you need/might want to change.
+See `vars:` defined in `5minutes.yml` file.

+- `server_user_name`: default `trinity`
+- `logwatch_email`: default `devops@example.com`, you won't report email from `logwatch` if you don' change.
+- `user_public_keys`: default `~/.ssh/id_rsa.pub`, if you use different key pair name, you need to change this path to public key file.

-PS: This is tested and works on Ubuntu, as that's what I use :)
+PS: This is tested and works on Ubuntu, as that's the I use.
+You are welcome to add support for other distributions :)

 [1]: https://plusbryan.com/my-first-5-minutes-on-a-server-or-essential-security-for-linux-servers
 [2]: https://www.ansible.com